 Public Access Hiking Trails- Coming Soon!

 A network of hiking trails are currently under development within the Gore Preserve.
-The first trail phase is estimated to be open to the public in January 2020.
+The first trail phase is estimated to be open to the public in Spring 2020.
 Please check back shortly for announcements regarding access opportunities.